<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 Researchers found that those with a financial planner were statistically happier than those without one

-This survey identified four core factors that make people happier: fulfillment, intention, impact and gratefulness.
+This survey identified four core factors that make people happier: fulfilment, intention, impact and gratefulness.

 The result?